High-Performance Generation of Constrained Inputs: Background

 \subsection{Fuzz Testing and Evolutionary Language-Based Testing}

 Fuzz testing (or \textit{fuzzing}) is an automated software testing technique that aims to uncover defects by generating large volumes of inputs and monitoring program behavior for crashes or anomalies.
-The general idea of fuzzing is that one may search the \emph{program} space of a tested program by progressively searching over its \emph{inputs}.
+The general idea of fuzzing is that one may search the program space of a tested program by progressively searching over its inputs.
 While fuzzing has uncovered thousands of bugs across a wide range of systems, the vastness of most input spaces and the sparsity of defect-triggering inputs make effective exploration a major challenge.

-Traditional fuzzers like \AFL~\cite{aflfuzz} and \libfuzzer~\cite{libfuzzer} operate at the byte level, evolving random mutations of seed inputs through a search strategy similar to novelty-guided search~\cite{novelty-search,novelty-fuzzing}.
+Traditional fuzzers like \AFL~\cite{aflfuzz} and \libfuzzer~\cite{libfuzzer} mutate inputs lexically, evolving random mutations of seed inputs through a search strategy similar to novelty-guided search~\cite{novelty-search,novelty-fuzzing}.
 Although these approaches are efficient, they rely heavily on high-quality seeds and often struggle with structured input formats or semantic correctness.